apache/mxnet/doc/program_model.md

 ### Imperative Programs are More Flexible

 This is a general statement that may not apply strictly, but indeed imperative programs are usually more flexible than symbolic programs.
 If you are writing an imperative style programs in python, you are writing in python.
-However, if you are writing an symbolic program, it is different.
+However, if you are writing a symbolic program, it is different.
 Consider the following imperative program, think how you can translate this into a symbolic program.
 ```python
 a = 2